-“If you are toe-in when you’re running, the angle of the cleat to be rotated inwards, whereas if you are heel-in running, the angle should be rotated outwards.”
+“If you are toe-in when you’re running, the angle of the cleat to be rotated outwards, whereas if you are heel-in running, the angle should be rotated inwards.”

 Insoles inside your cycling shoes can help with foot collapse.
 If you have knee pain, particularly on the inside of the knee, an insole may be a solution for improved comfort, Kyle notes.

 Also if you take your insole out of your shoe, and you see a lot of wear at the toe end, Kyle says this may be a sign that you’re looking for stability at the arch, and an insole could help.

 “With running, there’s a foot strike and then toe-off phase of the gait, whereas in cycling it’s a rigid attachment.

 “If you don’t do off-the-bike conditioning work, and you don’t run regularly, often the arches of the foot want to collapse.
 What an insole does is it helps prevent that collapse,” Kyle explains.

 If you’re still running super-skinny tyres, swapping to wider rubber should improve your comfort.

 With a larger chamber of air between you and the road, a wider tyre allows you to drop the pressure without running the risk of a pinch flat where the inner tube gets punctured as a result of being sandwiched between the rim and the ground.
 The lower pressure also increases the amount of cushioning you get from the road and this is what will help with comfort.

 If you’re worried that wider tyres will slow you down, don’t be.
 You could even ride faster with increased width.
 The majority of riders in the pro peloton are on 25mm tyres rather than 23s for most road stages these days and there are lots of rolling resistance data out there that show 28mm tyres to be speedy too.